chrislanejones/better-image-optimize-tool-nextjs/README.md

 Our Core Web Vitals optimization button does the hard work for you:

-- **💪 One-Click Power**: Just hit the "G Optimize" button and watch the magic happen
+- **💪 One-Click Power**: Just hit the "Optimize for Core Web Vitals" button and watch the magic happen
 - **🚀 Instant Performance Boost**: Your images will be right-sized for blazing-fast page loads
 - **📱 Better Mobile Experience**: No more waiting for huge images on cellular connections!
 - **🔍 Higher Search Rankings**: Google rewards sites with good Core Web Vitals scores